Rittycheriah/RandomActs/ReadMe.md

 6. User can follow other Users
 7. User can search all acts in database for inspiration
 8. User can add comments and points to other user's acts of kindness
+9. User can edit and delete comments.
-9. App will be responsive
+10. App will be responsive
-10. User can tag other users in their act.
+11. User can tag other users in their act.
-11. User will have user profile with the total number of points earned
+12. User will have user profile with the total number of points earned
-12. User will have the ability to view other users total points
+13. User will have the ability to view other users total points

 ### Advanced Functionality:
 1. Showing a graph of concentration of random acts of kindness utilizing Google Maps API.